HivenOrg/Hiven/README.md

 # Hiven
-The Ultimate Roomate App
+The Ultimate Roommate App

 ## Project Setup

-> All environments use Docker and Make.
+> All environments use Docker and AWS CLI.
 No other dependencies are required.

-### Development environment
+### Development/Testing environment

+**Prerequisites**
+- AWS account
+- AWS CLI (installed and configured)
+- Docker and Docker Compose
+- WSL (only on Windows)

 **Steps**:
-- `cd /setup/dev`
+- Change directory into `cd /setup/dev`
-- `make start` to start development environment
-- `make stop` to stop development environment
+- Run bash script
+  - On Linux and macOS run `./main.sh`
+  - On Windows you need WSL.
+Run `wsl ./main.sh`

 **Try the API**
 - Import `backend/postman-collection/Hiven-API.postman_collection.json` into Postman to test the API endpoints.
 - The collection uses the base URL: **http://localhost:3000**

-### Testing environment
-**Steps**:
-- `cd /setup/test`
-- `make tests` will run tests in an isolated environment and output the results

 ## 🤝 Maintainers